WsttXm/RiskEngine/doc/Implementation_Details.md

 11. In-flight and completed UI state survive Activity recreation.
 Haptics fire only for newly delivered results.
 12. `allowBackup=false`; device-transfer extraction is disabled.

+This commit does not update Demo name mappings or layouts.
+New detectors/collectors use the existing generic presentation path; there is no dedicated layered-ID/continuity interface yet.

 ## 15. Tests

 Unit tests under `riskengine-sdk/src/test`: